GroupGPT: A Token-efficient and Privacy-preserving Agentic Framework for Multi-User Chat Assistant: Experiment

 \subsection{Experimental Setups}

 \textbf{GroupGPT Implementation.} We adopt Qwen-3-4B as $p_{\text{ij}, \phi}$ and Llama-3.2-Instruct-3B as $p_{\text{pt}, \psi}$.
 We train $p_{\text{pt}, \psi}$ using the dataset from \cite{dou2024reducing}.
 For multimodal annotation, we employ Qwen-2.5-32B to caption images and videos (sampled at 1FPS).
 Audio data is transcribed using Qwen3-ASR-Flash.
 The final response is produced by GPT-4o.
 For training, the short-term window size $N^{sw}$ is set to 20, while the long-term window size $N^{lw}$ is set to 50.
 All models are trained using LoRA\cite{hu2022lora} on 2 A6000 GPUs (48GB), with a batch size of 16.
 The learning rate is set to 2e-4 with a warmup ratio of 0.1.
-We fix a global random seed of 42 to ensure the reproducibility. \\ \textbf{Evaluation Metrics.} To evaluate the accuracy of model interventions, we adopt Acc, Macro-F1, and F1 score as evaluation metrics.
+We fix a global random seed of 42 to ensure the reproducibility. \\ \textbf{Evaluation Metrics.} To evaluate the accuracy of model interventions, we adopt Acc, Macro-F1, and F1 score as metrics.
 The weighted score is computed as the arithmetic mean of reasoning and timing performance.
-In the user study, we further assess efficiency from two perspectives.
-For token usage efficiency, we quantify the cumulative encoding token length.
-For inference efficiency, we measure the latency and GPU memory consumption.
+In the user study, we assess users' overall evaluation of GroupGPT through a questionnaire survey.
+For token usage efficiency, we quantify cumulative encoding token length.